mongodb-labs/mongo-c-driver-async/docs/explain/consider.rst

 All APIs *are* reentrant, but only because
 :ref:`they are written without shared state <no-globals>`.

-Additionally, becuase we have :ref:`no prescribed event loop <prescribe-loop>`, it is entirely up to the user on which thread(s) of execution their code will execute.
-We do not require the user bring their own thread to pump any global even loop.
+Additionally, because we have :ref:`no prescribed event loop <prescribe-loop>`, it is entirely up to the user on which thread(s) of execution their code will execute.
+We do not require the user bring their own thread to pump any global event loop.

 .. _prescribe-loop: